tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod1.rst.txt

         ax.tick_params(labelsize=24)
         plt.tight_layout()

-The code producing the following plot, showing the effects of the choice of h on the accuracy of the finite difference method.
+The code above produces the following plot, showing the effects of the choice of h on the accuracy of the finite difference method.

 .. image::
         hEffect.png